 Types of Pension

-There are two types of pension in which you can control the investments and lend via ThinCats; both are only available from approved pension providers.
+There were two types of pension in which investors could control the investments and lend via ThinCats; both were only available from approved pension providers.

 SIPP (Self Invested Personal Pension)